Benson-Gikonyo/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task 2: Write a program that prints the number of and the list of its arguments.

 Task 3: Write a program that prints the result of the addition of all arguments

+Task 4: Write a program that prints all the names defined by the compiled module hidden_4.pyc